theprivateer/blog/packages/privateer/basecms/README.md

 - Filament panel provider and CMS resources for posts, pages, and categories
 - Visit tracking middleware, visitor classification, and analytics widgets
 - Optional flat-file backup listener and Markdown editor asset tracking
+- Optional AI-generated meta descriptions for Post and Page edit screens
 - Package migrations and factories

 ## What The Host App Still Owns